 Corporate coaching is growing in popularity as studies reveal that 70% of coachees show improved work performance, engagement, relationships, and communication skills.
 Additionally, 86% of businesses that hired a coach reported a strong return on investment from the experience.

-Leaders are using coaching strategies to build resilience, fight burnout, strengthen communication skills, and flex the emotional intelligence muscles.
+Leaders are using corporate coaching strategies to build resilience, fight burnout, strengthen communication skills, and flex their emotional intelligence muscles.
 Coaching builds the skills needed to effectively solve problems and take on new challenges.

 It is unusual for a new leader to be comfortable using coaching strategies with their team.
 Coaching strategies are learned and strengthened through intention and practice.
 So where, as leaders, can we begin when it comes to coaching?
 Leaders can take some of these initial steps with their team to get a few strategies in place to model coaching behaviors and begin building a coaching mindset in their workplace.